21 required core course credits

 CSP 610: Introduction to Cultural Documentation (3 credits) Cultural documentation provides an orientation and foundation in the methodologies used to understand and engage with the cultural processes and assets of value to communities.
 This course introduces best practices in cultural documentation, the use of ethnographic fieldwork and digital media to record and understand culture, and the ethical and practical issues involved in appropriately and effectively engaging with people in a variety of community contexts.
 CSP 610 Sample Syllabus

 CSP 610F: Introduction to Cultural Documentation-Field Lab (1.5 credits) The Cultural Documentation Field Lab provides the opportunity for students to apply the skills, tools, and perspectives they have explored in Introduction to Cultural Documentation to their own work.
 In this course students will undertake a cultural documentation project in a community selected in consultation with the instructor and will be expected to submit a professional quality body of fieldwork material including notes, resource listings, and media along with a report detailing and reflecting on their findings.
+Prerequisite: CSP610.
 CSP 610F Sample Syllabus

 CSP 615: Cultural Partnership (3 credits) What are effective strategies for scholars and organizations to work with communities to help develop the capacity for those communities to make choices about what matters to them?
 This course explores ways that effective enduring partnerships and programs can be developed to reflect the voices and aspirations of communities, their stakeholders, and the cultural organizations that serve them.
 CSP 615 Sample Syllabus